2022 SLV: GIRLS (2023-2031) DIVISION RULES

 - Timeouts: Each team will be permitted one (1) 1-minute timeout per half.
 Timeout may be requested after a goal is scored, or if the requester’s team is in clear possession of the ball.
 The game clock will be stopped during timeouts.
 There are NO timeouts allowed in overtime periods.

-- Alternating Possession: In the event of alternate possession, discretion is left to game official(s).
+- Alternating Possession: In the event of alternate possession, the first team listed on the scoresheet is given first possession.

-- 14U Stick-checking: Modified stick-checking will be permitted at 12U.
+- 12U & 14U Stick-checking: Modified stick-checking will be permitted at 12U.
 Transitional checking will be permitted at 14U.